Optimal fetal positioning is an important topic for pregnant women to learn about.

 I’m sure you’ve heard about babies being ‘stuck’ before.

-Some women have even been wheeled off for emergency caesareans with a diagnosis of CPD (cephalo-pelvic dispropotion) which you may hear as baby being to big or pelvis being too small, only to find baby was posterior or malpositioned.
+Some women have even been wheeled off for emergency caesareans with a diagnosis of CPD (cephalo-pelvic disproportion) – or in simple terms, the mother’s pelvis being too small – only to find baby was simply posterior or malpositioned.

-Why Is Optimal Fetal Positioning Relevant?
+Why Is Optimal Fetal Positioning Important?

 Influencing the way the baby lies and promoting optimal fetal positioning of the baby could help to make the birth easier for mother and child.

-In this position, the baby’s head is easily ‘flexed’, i.e. his chin tucked onto his chest, so that the smallest part of his head will be applied to the cervix first.
+In this position, the baby’s head is easily ‘flexed’, i.e. his chin tucked into his chest, so that the smallest part of his head will be applied to the cervix first.